If you haven’t taught your teen to make, do and fix, you’ve failed them, says mum of three teens Maria Honey.

 • We alternated the edge joints to make them stronger.

 • We used stainless steel screws to protect from the corrosive effects of the sea air.

 On the first planter box, my son forgot to alternate the edges, and we made a version that was one plank too high.
 He figured this out through trial and error, and I relaxed and let him work it out for himself.

 Creating our garden

-- We used bags of garden soil from Bunnings which were great value and easy to tip into the boxes.
-We already had a tonne of compost in our garden, and we topped it up with a few extra bags.
+• We used bags of garden soil which were great value and easy to tip into the boxes.
+We already had a tonne of compost from our garden cuttings, and topped it up with a few extra bags.

 The first step with our hugelkultur garden was to fill up half the planter box with dead tree trunk and sticks (including a few that were charred that he saved from the burn pile)